HawkAnticheat/Hawk/README.md

 If you wish to incorporate code from this project into your own project for distribution, please give me proper attribution (i.e. mention my name and provide this link: https://github.com/HawkAnticheat/Hawk).
 I don't care if you skid as long as you give credit where credit is due.
 Please don't sell a Hawk clone with only petty changes.

 ## Regarding multi-version compatibility
 I've been getting suggestions from users wanting me to update Hawk to later versions of Minecraft.
 I won't.
-If you're a developer, good news: here's a wiki page covering what needs to be changed and the problems that you will encounter. https://github.com/HawkAnticheat/Hawk/wiki/Updating-Hawk
+If you're a developer, there is good news for you.
+Here's a wiki page covering what needs to be changed and the problems that you will encounter. https://github.com/HawkAnticheat/Hawk/wiki/Updating-Hawk

 ## Contributing
 Feel free to contribute.
 Small pull requests, please.
 Ghost-client, aimbot, and autoclicker detections are not allowed.
+These detections rely on secrecy and will become ineffective once published.